 Grant Thornton LLPJennifer Hoffman

-, Grant Thornton Partner, Audit Services, noted that elevating women into senior leadership roles is an intentional process.
+, Grant Thornton Not for Profit, Audit Leader, noted that elevating women into senior leadership roles is an intentional process.
 “Succession planning must be done with intentionality, especially for leadership roles,” she said.
 “Most know that in order to effectively transition a leadership role, the process starts long before a leadership role becomes vacant.
 Most mature organizations consider succession planning to be a priority, and many have it as part of their mid- to long-term strategic planning activities.”

 Hoffman added, “To take action towards greater inclusion of women, senior leaders can use succession planning as an opportunity to set goals that align with this strategic priority and also create measurement objectives.
 For example, strategically planning for X% of leadership roles to be held by women by 20XX creates a measurable goal with an end point.
 What gets measured gets done!”

 Speaking to an audience at the recent Involve & Audeliss CEO Panel Breakfast hosted by Yahoo Finance